Please Stay Home

 I’ve never been directly involved in a natural disaster, either as victim or relief worker.

 (Although I was in Kenya in 2005 right after Hurricane Katrina made landfall.
 I recall vividly sitting in a meeting with villagers who offered me condolences to those “suffering in America.”
 I had no idea what they were talking about.
 I wasn’t following the news much then.
-The week of Katrina, I had just buried a beloved aunt back home, quit my corporate IT job, then taken off on a three-month trip around the world for Cosmic Volunteers to meet new partners — and in Kenya I had little Internet access.)
+The week of Katrina, I had just buried a beloved aunt back home, quit my corporate IT job, then taken off on a three-month trip around the world for Cosmic Volunteers to meet new business partners — and in Kenya I had little Internet access.)

 Instead of disaster relief, my business involves sending volunteers into very safe and stable (but not always developed) environments.
 Having a client volunteer as a soccer coach in Ghana is completely different than sending someone to volunteer in a disaster area where there are thousands of deaths and total destruction.